markjoshwel/sota/README.md

 1. software source code

-   software source code, unless otherwise stated, is licenced under the 0bsd licence. for more information, see [LICENCE.0BSD](LICENCE.0BSD)
+   software source code, unless otherwise stated, is licenced under the 0BSD licence. for more information, see [LICENCE.0BSD](LICENCE.0BSD)

-   considering how much youtube tutorials were used on ryans end, i doubt we extenstively used NP resources
+   considering how many YouTube tutorials were used on ryan's end, I doubt we extensively used NP resources

 2. models made with ["extensive use of NP resources"](https://www.np.edu.sg/student_ip):